 Employees are eligible to receive benefits until they recover or returns to work on the date the physician/practitioner provides to the EDD.
 If the employee has not fully recovered and wants to extend their disability period to continue benefits, he or she must have the physician/practitioner complete another form certifying the continued disability.

-If you have any further questions regarding the SDI program, contact my office for a FREE confidential consultation to learn more.
+If you have any further questions regarding the SDI program, contact me at (916) 333-4653 or Stephen_Fiegel_ESQ@comcast.net for a FREE confidential consultation to learn more.

 Q: Are employees in California that are terminated or quit their job, entitled to collect unemployment benefits?

 A: Generally, yes, but it depends.
 To receive Unemployment Insurance (UI) benefit payments in California, employees must meet all eligibility requirements when filing a claim and when certifying for benefits.
 The employee must have earned enough wages during the base period to establish a claim (a base period is a specific 12-month term the EDD uses to see if you earned enough wages to establish a UI claim), and be: